eI1on/pz-building-menu/DEVELOPMENT.md

 neededTools: A list of tool names required to build the object.
 Tools are keys from the BuildingMenu.Tools table, such as "Hammer" or "Paintbrush".
 Full table can be found [BuildingMenu.Tools](https://github.com/eI1on/pz-building-menu/blob/2797ac20eb03e65ad8b7ddc1d45a263614fcdcc2/Contents/mods/BuildingMenu/media/lua/client/BuildingMenu01_Main.lua#L42-L121).

 neededMaterials: An array of materials required for the construction.
 Each material entry is a table specifying the material's in-game item Full Type (Material) and the quantity needed (Amount).
+Alternative groups: Groups of items where one or a combination can fulfill the requirement, e.g., a group containing "Base.Nails" and "Base.Screws", and another group with "TW.LargeBolt" (seen with an "or" in front).
+Within this group, "Base.Nails" and "Base.Screws" can be combined to meet the requirement, or "TW.LargeBolt" can be used as an alternative to the entire first group.

 useConsumable: An array similar to neededMaterials, but for consumable items that will be used up in the construction process.